letsencrypt/cp-cps/CPS.md

 ### 4.10.1 Operational characteristics

 CRL entries for Subordinate CA certificates will remain in place until the certificates expire.
-ISRG does not provide CRLs for end-entity certificates.
+ISRG does not provide CRLs for Subscriber Certificates.

 OCSP responses will be made available for all unexpired Subscriber certificates.